BlockchainCommons/XID-Quickstart/concepts/pseudonymous-trust-building.md

 ur:envelope/lftpsplotpsokscpfejtiejljpjkihjnihjtjyftcxfginjthsjtiainhsjzcxfpgdgacxgdjpjlimihiajyoytpsojpihjtiejljpjkihjpgsinjninjyhsjyinjljttpsoksdwgsinjninjyihiecxjyihiaisjtiniahsjzcxidhsiajeiojpjlkpjtiecxinjtcxiajpkkjojyjliojphsjoiskkoytpsojsihjtiejljpjkihjnihjtjyghhsjpioihjytpsotanshdhdcxaxambwehcnknwlnbdmsboyvllrweksdwfrdkcwiojnmenydycplnbsbabezcvakboytpsoisihjtiejljpjkihjptpsoksehghihiaisgdgtcxdpcxgdjpjlimihiajycxgthsjthsioihjpcxktinjyiscxeheycxkkihhsjpjkcxihksjoihjpinihjtiaihoytpsoihidhsjkinjktpsoksfzfyinjpihiajycxjlidjkihjpkohsjyinjljtcxjyisjpjlkpioisjlkpjycxjyisihcxjojpjlimihiajycxjojzkpjkcxjpihkoinihktcxjliycxjnihjyjpiniajkoytpsojzjpihjzhsjyinjljtjkisinjotpsoksdnfyinjpihiajycxjojpjlimihiajycxjlkoihjpjkinioisjycxhsjkcxgdjpjlimihiajycxgthsjthsioihjpoytpsojnjojljyihjtjyinhsjzfwinhsjktpsoksehfdhsiecxjnhsjthsioihjnihjtjycxjpihjkjojljtjkinidinjzinjykkcxiyjljpcxjojpjlimihiajycxjkkpiaiaihjkjkoytpsojejlidjkihjpkohsjyinjljttpsokshffwhgfdhsiajeihjpcxieihjkiniojtihiecxinjtjtjlkohsjyinkoihcxhskpjyisihjtjyiniahsjyinjljtcxjkkkjkjyihjncxjyishsjycxihksiaihihieihiecxjkihiakpjpinjykkcxjpihjskpinjpihjnihjtjyjkoyaxtpsotansghhdfzzcjtoscwmwmdbsaegsrhmetdknetisiovwmdehhdpyvlrortnndinttpesbktaaaprtplbendegmjtzehyfwpfttiooeksiehslyttsgsglkctvwgdatlsplspmysgrnghlostjz
 ```

-   The pseudoynmous "BWHacker" can examine that endorsement (`envelope
+   The pseudoynmous "BRadvoc8" can examine that endorsement (`envelope
    format $SIGNED_ENDORSEMENT) and then add it to a new version of
    their XID_DOC: